bluek8s/kubedirector/doc/kd-release-process.md

 #### CREATE THE RELEASE

 On GitHub, go to the releases page and click "Draft a new release".
-Name the tag as "vx.y.z" (for example "v0.2.0") and select the x.y.z-release branch as the tag's location.
+Name the tag as "vx.y.z" and select the x.y.z-release branch as the tag's location.

 The release title should be in the form "KubeDirector vx.y.z".
 The release description needs some boilerplate text (about checking for latest release etc.); also copy the version's information from HISTORY.md into the release description.
 Note that any relative links from HISTORY.md will have to be changed to plaintext or absolute links.